Skip to Content

 What Happens Inside the Hoof During Founder

-That mechanical failure is what makes founder so devastating.
+Once the laminae weaken, the coffin bone loses support and can rotate or sink inside the hoof capsule.
+That structural failure is what makes founder so serious.
 Once rotation or sinking occurs, the hoof must remodel around damaged internal structures.
-Early intervention before structural failure is the only path to genuine recovery.
+Early intervention offers the best chance of preventing permanent structural damage.

 This video shows a horse displaying classic signs of founder — the sawhorse stance, reluctance to move, and weight shifting that signal advanced laminar failure.